tarikh03/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## Installation guidelines for TDM Package on the Fabric Server

-- Download the the TDM package from the download page.
+- Download the TDM package from the download page.
 Copy it under the  $K2_HOME directory and untar it using the following command:

   ```
   tar -zxvf <TDM GUI tar file>